Nitish1390/MERN-Application-with-Grafana-and-Prometheus/README.md

           { "expr": "histogram_quantile(0.95, sum(rate(response_times_bucket[5m])) by (le))" }
         ]
       }
     	]
   	}
 	}

 4. Log Aggregation

-Choosing a Log Aggregator
++ Choosing a Log Aggregator

-Options include Loki, ELK Stack, and Fluentd.
+> Options include Loki, ELK Stack, and Fluentd.
 For this project, we'll use Loki due to its tight integration with Grafana.

-Setup
++ Setup

-Install Loki and Promtail.
+1.Install Loki and Promtail.
 Follow the Loki installation guide.

-Configure Promtail to tail logs from your application and send them to Loki.
+2. Configure Promtail to tail logs from your application and send them to Loki.

-In Grafana, add Loki as a datasource and create dashboards to visualize your logs.
+3.In Grafana, add Loki as a datasource and create dashboards to visualize your logs.

 5. Implementing Distributed Tracing

-Choose a tracing tool (e.g., Jaeger or Zipkin) and integrate it into your application.
++ Choose a tracing tool (e.g., Jaeger or Zipkin) and integrate it into your application.
 For Jaeger:

-npm install jaeger-client
+		>npm install jaeger-client

-Configure tracing in your application.
++ Configure tracing in your application.
 Example for initializing a Jaeger tracer:

 		const initJaegerTracer = require("jaeger-client").initTracer;

 		function initTracer(serviceName) {
     	const config = {
         serviceName: serviceName,
+        sampler: {
+            type: "const",
-    sampler: { type: "const", param: 1 },
+            param: 1
+        },
+        reporter: {
-    reporter: { logSpans: true },
+            logSpans: true
+        },
     	};

   		const options = {
         logger: {
+            info(msg) {
-      info(msg) { console.log("INFO ", msg); },
+                console.log("INFO ", msg);
-      error(msg) { console.log("ERROR", msg); }
             },
+            error(msg) {
+                console.log("ERROR", msg);
+            }
+        },
     	};

     	return initJaegerTracer(config, options);
 		}

 		const tracer = initTracer("my-service-name");

-Add tracing to key operations in your application.
+ > Add tracing to key operations in your application.

 6. Alerting and Anomaly Detection

 + Configuring Alerting Rules in Grafana Based on Metrics Thresholds

 + Grafana offers robust alerting capabilities that allow you to set up notifications based on specific metrics thresholds.
 Here’s how to configure alerting rules: